- We’re now showing much higher quality thumbnails and a sharper poster frame in the player.

 - Video processing is faster with improved image quality.
 Still frames are now delivered separately, so you can choose a poster frame without having to wait.
 This is especially nice for longer videos, which can take a while to process.

 - SWITCHcast lecture series can now be browsed and watched separately from video added to SWITCHtube channels.
 New lectures from SWITCHcast are available immediately and can now also be streamed live.

 - You can now choose between English and German for the language you see in navigation, on buttons, and for other text that’s part of SWITCHtube.

-- The player now adjusts its size to better accomodate the aspect ratio of the video it’s playing.
+- The player now adjusts its size to better accommodate the aspect ratio of the video it’s playing.
 This makes video using a widescreen cinema aspect ration look nicer and it allows portrait orientation video to take up more vertical space when available.